HarshCasper/Rotten-Scripts/Python/Git_repo_size_contributors/README.md

 `python app.py username_of_repo name_of_repo personal_access_token`

-Before running the script, make sure you have the required dependicies.
+Before running the script, make sure you have the required dependencies.
 Not sure about them?
 Run the following command before running the actual script:

 `pip install -r reqirements.txt`